ybekdemir/teamstreaks.com/README.md

 #### API

 API is written by using Express.js.
-It's fetching data from database and formatting this data to JSON to serve client application.
+It's fetching data from database and formatting this data to JSON for serving client application.
 API is running on Heroku container engine.

 You can access API on https://damp-meadow-47784.herokuapp.com/api/.